IBM/event-automation/_tutorials/ep-tutorial-4.md

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example4-19.png "filter node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example4-19.png "filter node")

-1. Give the join node a name that describes the results that it produces: `Suspicious orders`
+1. Give the join node a name that describes the results that it produces: `Suspicious orders`.

 1. Join the two streams based on the description of the product that was ordered.